 The Grand Bazaar is a jumble of organised chaos but if you look carefully, shops are loosely arranged by street and many shops sell similar products.
 There’s a jewellery section with gold chains and bracelets displayed in shop windows.

 Grand Bazaar Hours

-The Grand Bazaar is open Monday to Saturdays from 8.30 am to 5 pm but it’s closed on Sundays, religious holidays and public holidays.
+The Grand Bazaar is open Monday to Saturday from 8.30 am to 5 pm but it’s closed on Sundays, religious holidays and public holidays.
 The bazaar is located in Fatih.
-For more information go here.